World In Paris

 Weather in Paris year round, Best Time to Visit Paris - Planning a Trip to Paris

 >> Spring is a good time to visit Paris.
-Spring means blue skies, parks in bloom, and animated café-terraces.
+Spring means blue skies, the gardens in Paris in bloom, and animated café-terraces.
 The city is also famous for its cherry blossoms (check out our favorite cherry blossom spots in Paris), usually in March and April.

 However, temperatures are still fresh (minimums of 4C° to 10C°), with frequent showers.
-Don’t forget to pack an umbrella and a jacket in your Paris day bag!
+Don’t forget to pack an umbrella and a jacket in your day bag!

 Spring Months in Paris